caedney/algorithms/app/src/main/java/algorithms/Exercises/Exercise_1_2/Exercise_1_2_0.md

 ### 🙋‍♂️ What is the problem with implementation inheritance?

+(i.e., using extends to inherit code from a superclass)

-Subtyping makes modular programming more difficult for two reasons.
-First, any change in the superclass affects all subclasses.
+Subtyping makes modular programming more difficult for two reasons:

+1. Any change in the superclass affects all subclasses.
 The subclass cannot be developed _independently_ of the superclass; indeed, it is _completely dependent_ on the superclass.
 This problem is known as the _fragile base class_ problem.
-Second, the subclass code, having access to instance variables, can subvert the intention of the superclass code.
+2. The subclass code, having access to instance variables, can subvert the intention of the superclass code.
 For example, the designer of a class like `Counter` for a voting system may take great care to make it so that `Counter` can only increment the tally by one (remember Al Gore's problem).
 But a subclass, with full access to the instance variable, can change it to any value whatever.

 ### 🙋‍♂️ How do I make a class immutable?